Note - I share my Attention Diet tools and strategies at the end of this post.

 If we only have so much attention to give, and we're giving it all to a hand-held screen just 12 inches from our face ... it's shouldn't be a surprise when it leads to problems.

 We can stare at our phones and consume good information.
 We can also consume information that's neutral.
 It's not bad, but it's not particularly good either.
 It's our time waster.

 Or, we can consume garbage.
 Destructive information that saps our energy and makes us angry.
 It ruins our day and disrupts our sleep, long after the phone has been put down.

 The second problem is when, how often, and how much we consume.

 My mental absence from family movie night is the perfect example.

 Back then (before phones, tablets, and even laptops...), unless I had a book or magazine beside me...
-I payed attention to the movie.
+I payed attention to the movie and the people I was with.
 I didn't have a choice.